-Option Definition QoS Policy (When (QoS Mode is Full QoS or DSCP Handling and Throttling) The QoS policy for the link on this interface.
-If the interface is a Physical Interface, the same QoS policy is automatically selected for any VLANs created under it.
-E, Note If a Virtual Resource has a throughput limit defined, the interfaces on the Virtual NGFW Engine that use a QoS policy all use the same policy.
+Option Definition QoS Policy (When QoS Mode is Full QoS or DSCP Handling and Throttling) The Qo S policy for the link on this interface.
+If the interface is a Physical Interface, the same QoS policy is automatically selected for any VLANs created under it. Ę Note If a Virtual Resource has a throughput limit defined, the interfaces on the Virtual NGFW Engine that use a QoS policy all use the same policy.
 The policy used in the first interface is used for all the interfaces.
-Interface Throughput (When (QoS Mode is Full QoS) Limit Enter th e throughput for the link on this interface as megabits per second. terface is a Physical Interface, the same throughput is automatically applied to any VLANs under it.
-The throughput is for uplink speed (outgoing traffic) and typically must correspond to the soft an Internet link (such as an ADSL line), or the combined speeds of several such links with connected to a single interface.
-A CAUTION Make sure that you set the interface speed correctly.
+Interface Throughput (When QoS Mode is Full QoS) Limit Enter th e throughput for the link on this interface as megabits per second.
+If the interface is a Physical Interface, the same throughput is automatically applied to any VLANs created under it.
+The throughput is for uplink speed (outgoing traffic) and typically must correspond to the speed of an Internet link (such as an ADSL line), or the combined speeds of several such links when connected to a single interface.
+CAUTION Make sure that you set the interface speed correctly.
 When the bandwidth is set, the NGFW Engine always scales the total amount of traffic on this interface to the bandwidth you defined.
 This scaling happens even if there are no bandwidth limits or guarantees defined for any traffic.
-A CAUTION The throughput for a Physical Interface for a Virtual NGFW Engine must not be higher than the throughput for the Master NGFW Engine interface that hosts the Virtual NGFW Engine.
+CAUTION The throughput for a Physical Interface for a Virtual NGFW Engine must not be higher than the throughput for the Master NGFW Engine interface that hosts the Virtual NGFW Engine.
 Contact the administrator of the Master NGFW Engine before changing this setting.
-MTU The max ximum transmission unit (MTU) size on the connected link.
-Either enter a value between (Optional) terface is a Physical Interface, the same MTU is automatically applied to any VLANs under it. ault value (also the maximum standard MTU in Ethernet) is 1500.
-Do not set a value larger standard MTU, unless you know that all devices along the communication path support it.
-Master I ne MTU for a Virtual NGFW Engine, you must configure the MTU for the interface on the NGFW Engine that hosts the Virtual NGFW Engine, then refresh the policy on the Master Engine and the Virtual NGFW Engine.
+MTU The ma vimum transmission unit (MTU) size on the connected link.
+Either enter a value between (Optional) The maximum transmission unit (MTU) size on the connected link.
+Either enter a value between 400-65535 or select a common MTU value from the list.
+If the interface is a Physical Interface, the same MTU is automatically applied to any VLANs created under it.
+The default value (also the maximum standard MTU in Ethernet) is 1500.
+Do not set a value larger than the standard MTU, unless you know that all devices along the communication path support it.
+To set the MTU for a Virtual NGFW Engine, you must configure the MTU for the interface on the Master NGFW Engine that hosts the Virtual NGFW Engine, then refresh the policy on the Master NGFW Engine and the Virtual NGFW Engine.